 - Governance in the Gullies: Democratic Responsiveness and Leadership in Delhi’s Slums, with Vijayendra Rao and Michael Woolcock: World Development, February 2007

-- Markets under Siege: How Differences in Political Beliefs can move Financial Markets, Stanford GSB Research Paper 4012, February 2022, with Peter Koudijs and Marcos Salgado
+- Markets under Siege: How Differences in Political Beliefs can move Financial Markets, Stanford GSB Research Paper 4012, revised October 2022, with Peter Koudijs and Marcos Salgado

-- Conquered but Not Vanquished: Complementarities and Indigenous Entrepreneurs in the Shadow of Violence, June 2016, with Alberto Diaz-Cayeros
+- Conquered but Not Vanquished: Complementarities and Indigenous Entrepreneurs in the Shadow of Violence, revised October 2022, with Alberto Diaz-Cayeros

 - Forging a Non-Violent Mass Movement: Economic Shocks and Organizational Innovations in India’s Struggle for Democracy, October 2018, with Rikhil Bhavnani